alexkch/Grad-Admin-Portal/report/product.md

 **8. Phase 3 goals (final demo)**

 Plan for final work towards demo

+* **Make the website fully functional:** Some of the proposed features that aren't implemented will be added in the next phase.

 - **Enhance security:** From the above standards of the website, we haven't yet satisfy the security standard.
 We will solidify the security of the website.
 In particular, we will develop ways to prevent code injection from client-side.
 - **Deploy the project:** We will deploy the project in order to make the system accessible anytime, anywhere and thus enhance the portability.
 In particular, we will use Heroku as tool.